rohi5431/SecretWebsite/README.md

 - Token expiration: 1 hour

 ## Start MongoDB
-Make sure MongoDB is running locally on default port (27017).
+check for MongoDB is running locally on default port (27017).

 ## Run the App
 node app.js